bioperl/bioperl.github.io/howtos/SubmitPatch.md

 ---
-title: "HOWTO:Local Databases"
+title: "HOWTO:Submit Patch"
 layout: default
 ---

 Author
 ------

-[Torsten Seemann](Torsten_Seemann "wikilink") <[mailto:torsten.seemann-at-infotech-monash-edu-au torsten.seemann-at-infotech-monash-edu-au]>
+[Torsten Seemann] <[mailto:torsten.seemann-at-infotech-monash-edu-au torsten.seemann-at-infotech-monash-edu-au]>

 [Victorian Bioinformatics Consortium](http://www.vicbioinformatics.com), [Monash University](http://www.monash.edu.au/), Australia.

 Copyright
 ---------

 This document is copyright Torsten Seemann, 2005.
-It can be copied and distributed under the terms of the [Perl Artistic License](Perl_Artistic_License "wikilink").
+It can be copied and distributed under the terms of the [Perl Artistic License].

 Revisions
 ---------

--   First draft - [Tseemann](User:Tseemann "wikilink") 02:50, 29 December 2005 (EST)
+-   First draft - [Tseemann] 02:50, 29 December 2005 (EST)

 Introduction
 ------------

-This HOWTO describes the steps you should take to get your patch (enhancement or bug fix) accepted into [BioPerl](BioPerl "wikilink"), from checking out the latest CVS to creating a diff file and submitting it to Bugzilla.
+This HOWTO describes the steps you should take to get your patch (enhancement or bug fix) accepted into [BioPerl], from checking out the latest CVS to creating a diff file and submitting it to Bugzilla.

 Step by Step
 ------------

 ### Get the latest version from Subversion

-You should ensure you are using the latest developer version of BioPerl - this means checking out [bioperl-live](bioperl-live "wikilink") (or the appropriate repository) from Subversion.
-Here are [instructions on how to do this](Using_Subversion#Checking_out_code_from_the_repository_with_a_developer_account "wikilink").
+You should ensure you are using the latest developer version of BioPerl - this means checking out [bioperl-live] (or the appropriate repository) from Subversion.
+Here are [instructions on how to do this].
 This is important because the change you want to make may have already been made!

 ` mkdir -p ~/src/bioperl`
 ` cd ~/src/bioperl `